Code-Institute-Submissions/ci-ms4-simdriver-school/README.md

 # SimDriver School
 Milestone project 4: Full Stack Frameworks with Django.

-This project is an e-commerce shop which is providing help to sim racers with weekly setups and videos to improove their laptimes and consistency with the sim title iRacing.com.
+This project is an e-commerce shop selling digital content which is providing help to sim racers with weekly setups and videos to improove their laptimes and consistency with the sim title iRacing.com.

+### For testing the Stripe checkout use the following:
+ - __Card number__: 4242 4242 4242 4242
+ - __CVC__: any 3 digits
+ - __Card expiry date__: any future date
+ - __ZIP/Postcode__: any 5 digits

 Link to the live site on Heroku: [here](https://ci-ms4-simracing-school.herokuapp.com/)